jimrutherford/BeenThere/Presentation/baas.md

 ---
 # hood.ie

-> Hoodie is an Offline First and noBackend architecture for frontend-only web apps on the web and on iOS.
+> Hoodie is an Offline First and noBackend architecture for frontend-only apps on the web and on iOS.
 -- Hoodie website [:link:](http://hood.ie)

 ---